cgraha37/ClassInfo/schedule.md

 - CryptMSG

-- prodocal
-- WorkoutApp
+- Prodocal
 - pytris
-- recipebox
-- GitFit
-- nullTime

-- spvs
+- spvs (either 29 or 6 since 1 is full)
-- Meowtillery
 - ChessWebsite